All My Friends Are Leaving Brisbane: Release

 All My Friends Are Leaving Brisbane was released on 27 May 2008 in Australia through Accent Film.

 Box office

-All My Friends Are Leaving Brisbane took $42,524 at the box office in Australia,.
+All My Friends Are Leaving Brisbane took $42,524 at the box office in Australia.

 Adaptation

 Stephen Vagg wrote an adaptation of the original play which relocated the action to Adelaide.
 Retitled All My Friends Are Leaving Adelaide, it premiered at the 2012 Adelaide Fringe.

 Awards

 All My Friends Are Leaving Brisbane was part of the Official Selection at the Brisbane International Film Festival in 2007.
 The film received a nomination for Best Adapted Screenplay at the 2008 AFI Awards.

 Connection to Jucy

 Many of the cast and crew were used by Louise Alston on her next feature film, Jucy (2011), including actors Cindy Nelson, Francesca Gasteen, Ryan Johnson, and Charlotte Gregg.

+Sequel

+Vagg wrote a sequel for the stage All My Friends Are Returning to Brisbane which was given a public reading in 2022 and had its world premiere in 2023.

+In March 2025 filming commenced on the movie adaptation, retitled All My Friends Are Back in Brisbane.
+Directed by Alston, it stars Nelle Lee, Andrew Steel and Dan Ewing.